wmde/wikibase-release-pipeline/docs/glossary.md

 ## Wikibase Suite (WBS)

-The full deployable Wikibase setup, the related Docker images, and the team at Wikimedia Deutschland that maintains them.
+The full deployable Wikibase product, including its Docker Compose configuration, services, tools, and related images.
+The Wikimedia Deutschland team that maintains the product is also called the Wikibase Suite Team.

-## Wikibase Suite images
+## Wikibase Suite (WBS) images

-The published Docker images used by Wikibase Suite, including Wikibase, query service, query service frontend, OpenSearch, QuickStatements, and WBS tools.
+The Docker images published and tested as components of Wikibase Suite, including Wikibase, Query Service, Query Service frontend, OpenSearch, QuickStatements, and WBS tools.
+Each image is released and versioned separately from WBS.